ylqjgm/AdRules/README_EN.md

 </div>
 <br>

-- English description For ReadME May be updated slower than Chinese readme and inaccurate translation
+- English description For ReadME May be updated slower than Chinese readme and have inaccurate translation

 * This list rules apply to content filters
 * for DNS filter, please use AdRules (For DNS)